jnebrera/n2kafka/src/decoder/zz_http2k/README.md

 send `{"test":1}{"test":2}` in POST body and two different messages, `{"test":1}` and `{"test":2}` will be sent to topic `abc_topic1`.

+If you do not use HTTP `X-Consumer-ID` header:
+`curl -v http://<n2kafka host>/v1/data/topic1 -d '{"test":1}'`

+Output will be sent to topic `topic1`.

 ## Deflate compression

-You can send compressed messages to ZZ decoder using `Content-Type: deflate` in POST header.
+You can send compressed messages to ZZ decoder using `Content-Encoding: deflate` in POST header.
 Messages has to be compressed with zlib library (http://zlib.net/).